ckrez/it358-chn/docs/build_server.md

 Since we're using a valid name on a publicly accessible IP address, we can use Let'sEncrypt to obtain a valid cert.

-When prompted, input the valid domain name for the CHN Server instance, such as:
+When prompted, input the valid domain name for your group's CHN Server instance (refer to the D2L document)

-workshop-chn-server-${TEAM}.security.duke.edu
-(be sure to replace ${TEAM} with your number!)
+When prompted, set the Number of Days to "30."

 When prompted, set the Certificate Strategy to "CERTBOT."

-Feel free to answer "no" to the questions about logging and CIF.
+Answer "no" to the questions about logging and CIF.
 See below for sample output:

 ```text
 Please enter the domain for your CHN Instance.
 Note that this must be a resolvable domain.